Skip to content

 {"mode":"bulk-insert","dir":"<dir>","object":"<obj>","file":"/path/to/data.json"}

-File content is the same JSON array (not NDJSON — one big array).
+File content is the same JSON (either shape — one big object or one big array, not NDJSON).

-• "data" — an object whose fields match the typed schema.
+• "value" — an object whose fields match the typed schema.

 Upsert semantics